Health Systems Policy and Regulation, Center for

 Certificate of Need

 The Certificate of Need process is designed to prevent unnecessary duplication of expensive medical services and equipment.
-The review process has two-steps: a Letter of Intent (LOI) with a deadline of 26 April 2014 (for non expeditious applications) and the Certificate of Need (CON) application with a deadline of 10 June 2014 (for non expeditious applications). more
+The review process has two-steps: a Letter of Intent (LOI) with a deadline of 27 November 2015 (for non expeditious applications)and the Certificate of Need (CON) application with a deadline of 11 January 2016 (for non expeditious applications).

 Change in Effective Control